Top 7 Patient Appointment Scheduling Software (2026)

 Revenue cycle linkage and payment workflows

 Appointment reminders are allowed under HIPAA as part of treatment communication.
-Keep messages minimal and privacy aware, and ensure vendors handling PHI sign BAAs. (hhs.gov)
+Keep messages minimal and privacy aware, and confirm that vendors handling PHI sign BAAs.

 Measuring success and continuous optimization